Learnosity/wordpress-learnosity/README.md

 ### Reports API Usage
-A subset of reports are currently available for us in the wordpress plugin.
+A subset of reports are currently available in Learnosity plugin.

 ### Sessions List report